-The 1980-2020s have been marked by a rise of tax evasion, further undermining tax progressivity
+The 1980-2020s have been marked by a rise of tax evasion, further undermining tax progressivity well as overall support for taxation.

-Another reason explaining why social expenditures recorded a sluggish growth across the world is the rise of tax evasion, which has undermined tax progressivity as well as overall support for taxation.
 Some wondered: "If certain taxpayers can evade taxes, why should we pay any?".
 The ascent of tax evasion has been facilitated by the rise of financial globalization and the liberalization of cross-border capital flows (with no tax, social or regulatory counterparts).
 Between 1995 and 2020, global financial assets rose from 540% to 960% of global income and increased faster than aggregate wealth.8 In other words, the global economy is increasingly financialized.
 This rise occurred with little or no government control over financial flows and paved the way for tax evasion from wealthy individuals and multinationals.9